-If you are successful in gaining an interview you will be contacted by phone and notified of the interview date and time.
+If you are successful in gaining an interview, you will be contacted by phone and notified of the interview date and time.
 This usually occurs within four weeks of the advertised closing date.
 Inform the person arranging the interview if you have any special requirements e.g. disabled access or assistance with communication.

 A selection panel usually includes the Manager or Team Leader from the appropriate section, a People and Culture representative and a third person such as a technical expert who can contribute to the selection process based on their knowledge of the work area.

-The panel will ask all short-listed applicants a combination of the same technical, situational and behavioural questions which relate to the essential and desirable criteria and job tasks listed in the position description.
-Behavioural questions ask to give examples of how you have handled certain situations in the past.
+The panel will ask all short-listed applicants a combination of technical, situational and behavioural questions which relate to the essential and desirable criteria and job tasks listed in the position description.
+Behavioural questions ask you to give examples of how you have handled certain situations in the past.
 Situational questions focus on how you would handle a particular situation or part of the job.

 Interview tips and techniques

 Here are some handy interview tips and techniques on behavioural questions.